Whtneyas/css-to-the-rescue-2223/README.md

  - Changed the figure tag to list items

- I changes the figure element to list items and realised it started working perfectly as i wanted it to.
+ I changeD the figure element to list items and realised it started working perfectly as i wanted it to.
 I made a list of items in the ul and styled it individually using the nth-of-type selector.
 But i realised it was so difficult to style each item because i had over 100 stars i neeed to style.

  - Progress Interview